nomadinjax/esapi4cf/README.md

 RELEASE NOTES
 =============

+1.0.3a - ?
+- Railo4 tests are 11 failures; 7 errors - see Issue 28 comments for workaround the Base64 error
+- fixed SafeSession#getAttributeNames exception 'hasNext' not defined
+-

 1.0.2a - 2013-09-13
 - fixes due to issues found in some real world testing
 - [Issue 35] DefaultSecurityConfiguration exception "Complex object types cannot be converted to simple values."
 Line 265